haza97/CV-Repository/README.md

 ## :mortar_board: Education
 **MSc Cognitive Science & Artificial Intelligence** at Tilburg University _(Aug 2021 - Present)_ <br>
-including a course in Bayesian Modeling.<br>
+This august I started a second MSc, taking several courses in Deep Learning, Cognitive Science and a course in Bayesian Modeling,.<br>
+I expect to graduate after the fall 2022 semester <br>
 <br>

 **MSc Data Science & Society** at Tilburg University _(Jan 2021 - Present)_ <br>
 I am in the process of finishing my MSc with a special interest in Machine Learning, Time-series analysis and some Natural Language Processing <br>
-Currently, my average grade is 8.5 <br>
+My average grade is 8.5 <br>
 My MSc Thesis is on using machine learning and adversarial stylometry to limit the mining of personal information through stylometric models<br>
 <br>
 **BSc Economics & Business Economics** at Utrecht University  _(Aug 2018 - Jan 2021)_ <br>